The show is getting close.

 At my mirror I braid silver thread through my hair.
 Should the Frenchman return I am wearing the dress he likes.
 Last night he signaled with a stone at my window .

-He has taught me how to say I love you and other endearing terms in his tongue.
 At the hollow of my throat I dab a bit of the perfume he bought for me in Berlin.
 I’m not sure that is true but I like the scent.

 He wants me to follow him but he is not my kind.
 The weak can not survive love that is bound to die nor can they forgive.

-Holly for contributing your luscious poems to this collaboration & to Gigifor being the hallway model (where the music notation is actually the first 5 bars to La Vie en Rose).
+Holly for contributing your luscious poems to this collaboration & to Gigi for being the hallway model (where the music notation is actually the first 5 bars to La Vie en Rose).

 Dahlings, welcome to Teagan’s “Reinvention Series”!
 I am honoured to be her third guest.